laderast/tidyowl/README.md

 learn_rowwise()
 ```

-If you don't have R installed, you can run the tutorial online by going to this mybinder.org link:
+If you don't have R installed, you can run the tutorial online by going to this mybinder.org link (it may take a little time to launch, be patient):

 https://mybinder.org/v2/gh/laderast/tidyowl/master?urlpath=shiny/learning_rowwise/

 ## Code of Conduct

 Please note that the tidyowl project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.